-The Join Features tool allows you to join features in one layer based on their location relative to features in another layer.
-This is referred to as a spatial join.
+The Join Features tool allows you to join features in one layer to features in another layer based on their relative locations.
+This is called a spatial join.
 Along with a spatial join, Join Features also allows you to apply a temporal join and an attribute join.
-In defining the spatial join, there are a number of spatial relationships to select the point, polyline, or polygon features in one layer that exhibit the relationship of interest with the features in another layer.
+In defining the spatial join, there are a number of spatial relationships you can use to select the point, polyline, or polygon features in one layer that exhibit the relationship of interest with the features in another layer.

-For example, if you want to find out how many homes were affected by a recent flood, you can join the homes layer to the flood boundary with the spatial relationship Within.
+For example, to find the number of homes that were affected by a recent flood, you could join the homes layer to the flood boundary using the Within spatial relationship operator.

 Join and target layers

-A spatial join involves matching features from the join layer to the target layer based on the features' relative spatial locations.
+A spatial join matches features from the join layer to the target layer based on the features' relative spatial locations.

 The following legend applies to all the examples in this topic: